donkirkby/donimoes/README.md

 ![Capturing example]

 To try the puzzle, get a set of dominoes.
 Then either [read the rules][rules], or download [the PDF][pdf].
+Along with the rules for my puzzles, I've included some puzzles and games by other designers.
 Choose the PDF if you want to print out pretty diagrams of the problems, like these:

 ![Example problem and solution][solution example]